grahamneville/octsdb/README.md

 # octsdb

-This is a (64-bit) compiled version of Arista's octsdb: https://github.com/aristanetworks/goarista/tree/master/cmd/octsdb
+On this repo there are two compiled versions of Arista's octsdb client: https://github.com/aristanetworks/goarista/tree/master/cmd/octsdb

+"octsdb" works on a linux 64 build, where as "octsdb-arista" can be run directly on the Arista switch.

+`ebad7ff5a12bdb93b638efaeb282db4b  octsdb`

+`081f38956dcaad0355b126fdf97e01d1  octsdb-arista`

-This subscribes to TerminAttr - gRPC OpenConfig - and writes the metrics to OpenTSDB
+This client subscribes to TerminAttr - gRPC OpenConfig - and writes the metrics to OpenTSDB

 # Example usage:

-This explains how to get a POC up and running using docker
+This explains how to get a POC up and running using OpenTSDB in a docker container

 Download and run OpenTSDB docker image: